The Mystery of Viking Music

 It is believe to be a line from an ancient Viking song.
 Thus highlighting one little fragment of the history surrounding the mysterious Viking music.

-Viking War Chants
+War Chants in Viking Culture

-Viking war music would of included numerous chants in which their warriors would sing in unity to strike both fear and dread into the hearts of their opponents.
+Viking war music would have included numerous chants in which their warriors would sing in unity to strike both fear and dread into the hearts of their opponents.
 The Vikings were skilled warriors and the war chant was a way of showing strength and coordination to your foes.

 As with Viking music in general, no known ancient Viking war chants are known today, but still it is something to this very day that is being practiced.
 The latest example of this is the “Viking Thunder Clap”, which was performed by Iceland after their victory over England in 2006, then again during the FIFA 2018 World Cup.